A cone theorem for nef curves: Accumulation of Rays

 Now suppose that $\delta_{D} = 0$, so that $D = N_{D}$ is nef.
 Suppose that $D$ has vanishing intersection with an extremal ray that corresponds to a flip or divisorial contraction.
 If $\psi: X \dashrightarrow X_{1}$ is this operation, then $\psi_{*}D$ is still nef.
 We can repeat this process inductively; by termination of flips, there is some birational contraction $\phi: X \dashrightarrow X'$ such that $\phi_{*}D$ does not have vanishing intersection with any extremal ray corresponding to a flip or divisorial contraction.
 Since $D$ is a bounding divisor, Lemma \ref{vanishingintersectionpushforward} shows that $\phi_{*}D$ still has vanishing intersection with some $(K_{X'} + \phi_{*}\Delta)$-negative class $\alpha \in \overline{NM}_{1}(X')$.
 Since $\phi_{*}D$ is nef, this means that it must also have vanishing intersection with a $(K_{X} + \Delta)$-negative extremal ray.
 The contraction of this extremal ray is a $\phi_{*}D$-trivial Mori fibration $g: X' \to Z$.

-So, to each bounding divisor $D$ we have associated a rational map $\phi: X \dashrightarrow X'$ found by running the $(K_{X} + \Gamma)$-minimal model program.
-Lemma \ref{finitelymanymodels} shows there can only by finitely many such models $X'$.
-Furthermore, since $\phi_{*}\Gamma$ is big for any of these maps, there can by only finitely many Mori fibrations on each $X'$.
+To each bounding divisor $D$ we have associated a rational map $\phi: X \dashrightarrow X'$ found by running the $(K_{X} + \Gamma)$-minimal model program.
+Lemma \ref{finitelymanymodels} shows there can only be finitely many such models $X'$.
+Furthermore, since $\phi_{*}\Gamma$ is big for any of these maps, there can be only finitely many Mori fibrations on each $X'$.
 By choosing a sufficiently general curve $C$ in a fiber of each Mori fibration, we find a finite set of movable curves $\{ C_{i} \}$ such that for any bounding divisor $D$, there is some $C_{i}$ for which $D \cdot C_{i} = 0$.
-By an easy cone argument, this finishes the $\mathbb{Q}$-factorial klt case.
-The reduction of the general case to this situation is essentially the same as before. \end{proof}
+A straightforward cone argument finishes the proof. \end{proof}